IrinaAdeniyi/WildFind/README.md

   - **favicon_io**: Favicon folder
   - **images**: Contains all images for the website.
   - **js**: Contains the JavaScript file: script.js
+  - **lighthouse**: Contains a printscreen of the lighthouse scores
+  - **mock-ups**: Contains different printscreens for different sizes and features
   - **wireframes**: A folder containing the wireframes of this project
 - **index.html**: The HTML file
 - **README**: A detailed description of the whole project